camilla-eldridge/Phylogenetics-in-R/README.md

-# R-Trees
+# R-trees

-Collection of scripts and methods for building tree diagrams in R.
+Collection of scripts, functions, methods for building tree diagrams in R.